ovh/docs/pages/public_cloud/compute/save_an_instance/guide.en-ca.md

 ### Managing backups and schedules

-Schedules can be created and removed in the Public Cloud `Workflow Management`{.action} section.
+Schedules can be created and deleted in the `Workflow Management`{.action} section, which is located under `Storage`{.action} in the left-hand menu.

 ![public-cloud-instance-backup](images/createbackup9.png){.thumbnail}

-Your instance backups are managed in the Public Cloud `Instance Backup`{.action} section.
+Your instance backups are managed in the Public Cloud `Instance Backup`{.action} section, which can be found under `Storage`{.action} in the left-hand menu.

 ![public-cloud-instance-backup](images/createbackup10.png){.thumbnail}

+> [!warning]
+> The instance backup option must be deleted separately if you no longer wish to be billed for it.
+Deleting an instance does not delete the options attached to it.
+>

 > [!warning]
 > **Note that you cannot delete an instance backup if an instance that has been spawned from this backup is running at the time of the delete action.**